 - Add another track and enable the “record” mode on it

 - Make sure audio is coming into the computer and you can see levels moving when you test the microphone

 (Yea, there’s more to explain about that stuff – we will have an article about recording your own vocals soon).

 Make sure you know the song you’re recording inside and out.
 Memorize your lyrics and practice your performance a bunch of times before actually stepping up to the mic.

 Mixing and Mastering Your Songs

-Have you ever noticed that when you record your voice on a beat it doesn’t sound like anything you hear on the radio?
+Have you ever noticed that when you record your voice on a beat it doesn’t sound anything like your favorite songs on Spotify or YouTube?

 Shooting and Editing Music Videos

 This can throw some people off, but high quality cameras are super cheap now.
 Hell you could even shoot your entire music video on your phone camera (as long as it’s a high quality smartphone).